ZaninDavide/patatrack/manual.typ

 ```

-Okay, now that we have the final drawing we can spend a few words to clarify what's going on.
+Okay, now that we have the final drawing we can spend a few words clarifying what's going on.
 Read @system to understand better.

 #set enum(spacing: 15pt, indent: 15pt)
 #set list(spacing: 15pt, indent: 15pt)